elias-cloudbiz/TradeMateAPT/Readme.md

 </p>

-## TradeMate APT (Assisted Predictive Trading)
+## TradeMate APT
 ###

-#####  Is a pure light weight .NET Core based software in 'pre-alpha state' is made with solid purpose to open possibilities for developers to extend the software with; new integrated dynamic libraries (.dll) and assist operators in heavy volatile markets such as virtual markets and tokens.
+#####  Assisted Trading Exensibility is a pure light weight .NET Core based software in early-alpha state is made with solid purpose to open possibilities for developers to extend the software with; new integrated dynamic libraries (.dll) and assist operators in heavy volatile markets such as virtual markets and tokens.
 TradeMate APT serves with default pre-integrated library and parameters freely customization for improved strategies.

-**Table of content:**
+**Table of content:(To be continued)**
 1. Introduction
 2. Operator Trainee
     * Prerequisites